sukram230799/central-device-lifecycle-tool/README.md

 # Central Device Lifecycle Tool

-Tool to handle task relating to de-/comissioning of devices and upgrading firmware.
+Tool to handle tasks relating to upgrading firmware and de-/comissioning of devices.

 ## Requirements + Environment Setup